ArSn/jay-gee-eff-for-web/README.md

 I will not include a list of features here since this package aims to completely fulfill the specification linked above.

+If you want to learn more about graphs or are not sure what a graph is and whether you may need it or not, have a look at the [graph theory wikipedia article](https://en.wikipedia.org/wiki/Graph_theory).

 # Installation

 with yarn